leetaeju/VenusTouch/README.md

 ## What is VenusTouch?
 ![Alt text](https://github.com/leetaeju/VenusTouch/blob/master/Resources/vertex_control.gif?raw=true)
 VenusTouch is 3D modeling, printing integrated application with Leap Motion and VR interface.
 End user can modeling and printing easy without any pre-knowledge about 3D modeling and printing.
+Like Venus gave life to Pygmalion's statue with her touch, our goal is users get their creation via 3D printer.

 How to install?
 -----------